ddavila0/analytics_tools/models/doc/step1.md

 **weeks_df**, we will create a list for each of these sets and append a new set for every week as we iterate through **weeks_df**

-At the end of the Step 1 we will have produced 3 lists:
+At the end of all the week iterations we will have produced 3 lists:
  * working_set_size_per_week
  * recalled_per_week
  * freed_per_week

-Each of these list have as many items as weeks on **weeks_df** and together they represent the status of disk usage(in Bytes), the set of datasets recalled from tape and the datasets removed from disk at each week for a given delete policy.
+Each of these list will have as many items as weeks on **weeks_df** and together they will represent the status of disk usage(in Bytes), the set of datasets recalled from tape and the datasets removed from disk at each week for a given delete policy.